Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Introduction

-The proposed combined hadronic calorimeter (HCAL) and muon identification (MuID) detector uses fast timing with a compact, cost efficient design with arrays of multiple SiPMs reading out thin scintillator bars (strips).
-Separate longitudinal and lateral information, combined with the use of Machine Learning (ML) for energy reconstruction, enables a better performance of the calorimeter than a more coarse segmentation.
-Fast timing from the scintillators provides time-of-flight information for particles as well as the localization of hits along the strip, enabling a more compact and cost effective design.
-The detector must fulfill several objectives simultaneously that pose competing constrains on the design parameters, such as the scintillator and passive material thicknesses.
-Examples of performance goals are good energy and time resolution as well as low fake-rate muon identification.
+The proposed combined hadronic calorimeter (HCAL) and muon identification (MuID) detector uses fast timing with a cost-effective design utilizing multiple SiPMs reading out thin scintillator bars (strips) on both ends.
+Separate longitudinal (along the radius of the calorimeter) and lateral (along the strip) information, combined with the use of Machine Learning for energy reconstruction, enables a better performance of the calorimeter than a more coarse segmentation.
+Fast timing from the scintillators provides time-of-flight information for particles as well as the localization of hits along the strip.
+The detector must simultaneously fulfill several objectives that pose competing constraints on the design parameters, such as the thicknesses of scintillator and passive materials.
+Performance goals include: good energy and timing resolution as well as muon identification with a low fake rate.
 We therefore use a multi-objective optimization in the detector design as discussed further below.
 In line with the naming of the Belle $K_L$ and muon detection system, KLM~\cite{Wang:2003bm}, we call the concept discussed here hKLM to emphasize the neutral hadron detection capabilities.
-While the specific design discussed herein is for a potential $2^{nd}$ detector at the EIC~\cite{Gamage:2022rzd}, the principles and insights have broader application.
+The principles and insights discussed here are general and thus have broader application.
+For the study presented here, however, we consider a specific design for the barrel region of a potential $2^{\text{nd}}$ detector at the EIC~\cite{Gamage:2022rzd}.